 Do you believe that spending several thousand dollars on a luxury handbag may actually be a better investment than going for S&P 500 index or gold during inflation?
+Find out the best Louis Vuitton bag to invest in!

 In this article, Bagaholic presents historical data on Louis Vuitton Neverfull, one of the most popular designer handbags in the world.
 We'll compare investing in this handbag to investing in S&P 500 index and gold on several timeframes to see if a Louis Vuitton bag can beat the most popular conservative investment tools.